 Polyps or inflammatory bowel disease

-Family history of colorectal cancer
+Family history of colorectal, breast, or ovarian cancer

 Risk Factors You Can Control